AntoniosBarotsis/let-the-mirte-robot-drive-around-in-duckietown/ros/README.md

 ## Running Outside of Mirte

 It is also decently easy to run the code from your workstation and have it communicate with Mirte instead of running it on Mirte itself.
+For this to work, your workstation and Mirte must be connected to the same WiFi.

 - Get Mirte's IP
 - Set `ROS_MASTER_URI=http://<mirte's ip>:11311`